Master of Science in Molecular Biochemistry and Biophysics

 Student may be approved for special problems as appropriate.

 The elective is chosen in consultation with an academic adviser.
 Research for the dissertation must be carried out under the direct supervision of a participating faculty member; the faculty research adviser also acts as the candidate’s academic adviser.

 The non-thesis option is intended as a degree to meet the needs of teachers, science administrators, policy makers in the life sciences, patent attorneys, and others.
-Students who elect the non-thesis option must complete a library research project in BIOL 572, or BIOL 581, or a laboratory based research project in BIOL 522 plus BIOL 523.
+Students who elect the non-thesis option must complete a library research project in BIOL 581 or a laboratory-based research project in BIOL 522 plus BIOL 523.